-After EMU inception many works have been devoted to the investigation of the degree of stock market integration.
-The Report by Adam et al. (2002) is the first systematic work trying to organize the different measures of integration in financial markets.
-Their work has been followed, more recently, by Baele et al. (2004) who updated and integrated the previous work.
-Integration on financial markets is achieved when all economic agents face identical rules and have equal access to financial instruments or services: a perfect cross-market integration is understood as a situation in which there are no barriers such as taxes, tariffs, restrictions, information costs or any other costs which prevent investors from changing their portfolios instantaneously.
-In general, it is not possible to apply the same measure to quantify integration in different markets due to the very nature of financial instruments.
-Recent studies have analyzed the degree of European equity market integration from various perspectives.
+Since EMU inception, a great deal of research has been devoted to investigating the degree of stock market integration.
+Adam et al. (2002) is the first systematic work that attempts trying to organize the different measures of integration in financial markets.
+This was followed, more recently, by Baele et al. (2004), which updated and integrated the previous work.
+In general, it is not possible to apply the same measures to quantify integration in different markets, due to the very nature of financial instruments.
+Focusing on equity markets, recent studies have analyzed the degree of EMU integration from various perspectives.

-A first strand of literature studies whether expected returns are determined by global rather than by local risk factors based on some specific asset pricing models (Bekaert and Harvey, 1995; Karolyi and Stulz, 2002; Hardouvelis et al., 1999).
-An important drawback of this methodology is that the results seem to depend heavily on the specification of the asset pricing model and, hence, on the correct identification of the relevant risk factors.
-A sub-group of the above literature can be considered the approach focusing on the relative importance of country and industry effect in explaining returns: a decrease in the importance of country effects is often interpreted as indicator of higher equity market integration.
-Baca et al. (2000), Cavaglia et al. (2000) and Flavin (2004) show that the importance of global industry factors has increased relatively to country-specific factors.
-Adjouté and Danthine (2000) measure the relative importance of country and sector returns, respectively: the higher the cross-sectional dispersion, the lower the correlations and the higher the diversification potential.

-They find that the potential of diversifying across sectors increased considerably at the end of the 1990s to levels even higher than those allowed by country diversification.
-European stock markets have therefore become more integrated over time since returns in different European markets appear dominated more by EU-wide factors rather than by country specific factors.
+One strand of the literature examines whether expected returns are determined by global rather than local risk factors that rely on some specific asset pricing models (Bekaert and Harvey, 1995; Karolyi and Stulz, 2002; Hardouvelis et al., 1999).
+An important drawback of this methodology is that the results seem to depend heavily on the specification of the asset pricing model, and hence on correct identification of the relevant risk factors.
+A sub-group of this literature is the approach that focuses on the relative importance of country and industry effect in explaining returns: a decrease in the importance of country effects is often interpreted as an indicator of greater equity market integration.
+Baca et al. (2000), Cavaglia et al. (2000) and Flavin (2004) show that the importance of global industry factors has increased relative to country-specific factors.
+Adjouté and Danthine (2000) measure the relative importance of country and sector effects by simply calculating cross-sectional dispersion in country and sector returns, respectively: the higher the crosssectional dispersion, the lower the correlations and the higher the diversification potential.
+These authors find that the potential of diversifying across sectors increased considerably at the end of the 1990s to levels even higher than those attainable through country diversification.
+European stock markets have therefore become more integrated over time, since returns in different European markets appear to be increasingly dominated by EU-wide factors rather than by country-specific ones.
 The second methodology of analysis rests on equity return correlations.
-Fratzscher (2002) estimates a GARCH model with time-varying coefficients using data on daily returns from 1986 to 2000 finding an increase in correlation between stock returns within the euro area since the announcement in May 1998.
-Adjaouté and Danthine (2000) estimate the variance-covariance matrix of weekly returns from September 1990 to April 1999 and evidence a considerable increase in the correlation of stocks returns.
+Fratzscher (2002) estimates a GARCH model with time-varying coefficients using data on daily returns from 1986 to 2000, finding an increase in correlation between stock returns within the euro area since the formal announcement of EMU inception in May 1998.
+Adjaouté and Danthine (2000) estimate the variance-covariance matrix of weekly returns from September 1990 to April 1999 and find a considerable increase in the correlation of stock returns.
 Fratzscher (2002) and Adjaouté and Danthine (2000) differ, however, in the economic interpretation of the same evidence.
-Adjaouté and Danthine (2000) interpret the increase in correlation simply as a decrease in diversification opportunities due to the convergence of economic structure and the homogenization of economic shocks rather than to the disappearance of currency risk since the increase in correlation results both considering adjusted and unadjusted correlations.
+Adjaouté and Danthine (2000) interpret the increase in correlation simply as a decrease in diversification opportunities due to the convergence of economic structure and the homogenization of economic shocks, rather than to the disappearance of currency risk.
+This is because the increase in correlation results from both exchange risk-adjusted and unadjusted correlations.
 On the contrary, Fratzscher (2002) interprets the increased correlations as a symptom of greater integration.
-He asserts, in fact, that the elimination of exchange rate volatility and, to some extent, also monetary policy convergence, has played a central role in explaining the increased financial integration.1
+He asserts, in fact, that the elimination of exchange rate volatility and, to some extent, monetary policy convergence, has played a central role in explaining the increased financial integration.
+More recently, Cappiello et al. (2009) confirm the increase in equity market comovement after integration, relying on an updated data set and on a regression quantile-based methodology.